sophiechannon/AmplifierFanArduino/README.md

 - Green LED to indicate that amp is below threshold
 - Amber LED to indicate that fan is on
 - Red LED to indicate that fan is not working well enough and the amp is overheating
-- Override button (set fan to max / set back to automatic)